 1. View count

 Online video metrics are used to measure the success of online video.
 This often starts with the simplest statistic, which is the number of views.
 Although they certainly give you some insights into the results, they do pose a problem.
 The difficulty with this data is that the findability and the use of communication channels, as well as the timing and the size of your target group influence views.

 If you are only focussing on views, it is impossible to draw the right conclusion.
 However, if you combine this statistic with the average viewing percentage, there is a good chance that you will gain the right insights.
 The average viewing percentage will give you insight into the time your viewers spend watching your video.

 When the average viewing percentage is low, it seems like the content is not interesting enough for your viewers.
 When the average viewing percentage is high, you can draw the conclusion that the video is difficult to find.

-(Average) viewing percentage
+2. (Average) viewing percentage and completion rate

 The average viewing percentage displays how much time the viewer spends watching a video.
 This data gives you information about the attractiveness of your video.
 If, for example, a two-minute video shows an average viewing percentage of 10% (12 seconds) then you know that the first few seconds aren’t compelling enough to keep the viewer watching.
 In this case it might be a good idea to question if your target group cares about the content.

 You can also take a more detailed look at the specific time that the viewers drop out (display duration or viewers loyalty).
 If you do this, you can determine where the most viewers drop out.

 The example in the graph shows that a lot of the viewers stop watching around 10%.
 This could be caused by several factors.
 Maybe the introduction is too long or perhaps the title of your video is misleading.
 Based on your online video metrics you can then decide to optimise your video content.